Iskvnder/Iskvnder/README.md

 their interconnection if developed correctly, that can provide players with unforgettable game experience, so I'm aiming at this part of this wonderful industry.

+I only got my computer a year ago, so I don't have many projects

 📚 My knowledge and skills:
 - Basic C++, Java, and Python
 - Basic Rhino 3D, Maya 3D